 What is a cataract?

-Cataracts can happen at any age but usually develop as you get older.
-Cataracts can also develop due to diabetes, use of steroid medication, trauma or for genetic reasons.
+Cataracts occur gradually over time and can happen at any age, but usually develop as you get older.
+They can also be due to:

 What happens during cataract surgery?